-What Inslee’s 4-phase plan to reopen Washington’s economy means for your life
+Restaurants?
+Libraries?
+Sports?
+Here’s when things in Washington might reopen according to Inslee’s 4-phase plan

 - Movie theaters at under 50% capacity

 - Government offices open.
-(Telework remains strongly encouraged)
+Telework remains strongly encouraged.

 - Libraries